hemati/FlowiseDocs/how-to-use/README.md

 To modify the full source code of embedded chat widget, follow these steps:

 1. Fork the [Flowise Chat Embed](https://github.com/FlowiseAI/FlowiseChatEmbed) repository
 2. Then you can make any code changes.
-One of the popular ask is to remove Flowise [branding](https://github.com/HenryHengZJ/FlowiseChatEmbed-Test/blob/main/src/components/Bot.tsx#L337).
+One of the popular ask is to remove LangChain.Space [branding](https://github.com/HenryHengZJ/FlowiseChatEmbed-Test/blob/main/src/components/Bot.tsx#L337).
 3. Run `yarn build`
 4. Push changes to the forked repo
 5. You can then use it as embedded chat like so: